-- I. The staff recommends that the Fish and Wildlife Committee approve the Klickitat River Anadromous Fisheries Master Plan to proceed to step two level activities. - II.
-It is recommended that the Fish and Wildlife Committee call for additional information to be developed that fully addresses the issues raised by the independent peer review for consideration during the Step 2 review.
+- I. The Fish and Wildlife Committee recommends that the Council approve the Klickitat River Anadromous Fisheries Master Plan to proceed to step two level activities. - II.
+It is recommended that the Council call for additional information to be developed that fully addresses the issues raised by the independent peer review for consideration during the Step 2 review.